 - Turn OFF and store the analyzer.

-What is the difference between a ppm and % Oxygen?
+What Is the Difference Between ppm and % Oxygen?

 The typical scale of concentration for oxygen is %.
-For low levels, less than 1%, the part per million scale is used (ppm).
+For low levels, less than 1%, the parts per million scale is used (ppm).

-For welding, since we are most interested in low values to ensure an inert environment, the ppm scale is more often used.
+For welding, the ppm scale is more commonly used since we are most interested in low values to ensure an inert environment.
 Conversion between ppm and % is easy.
-Here is a quick Oxygen concentration conversion:
+Here is a quick oxygen concentration conversion:

-Oxygen analyzers are used in welding to confirm an inert environment for best welding results - just a few 100ppm difference can dramatically change a weld oxide thickness.
+Oxygen analyzers are used in welding to confirm an inert environment for best results - just a few 100 ppm difference can dramatically change the weld oxide thickness.
 An O2 analyzer is a valuable tool for welding, as it continuously operates to confirm low oxygen levels.
-Oxygen analyzers for welding have decreased over the past few years, now retailing for less than $500.
+Oxygen analyzers for welding have decreased in price over the past few years, now retailing for less than $500.

 About The Author